 “A lawyer shall provide competent representation to a client.
 Competent representation requires the legal knowledge, skill, thoroughness and preparation reasonably necessary for the representation.”

-Encompassed within the competency requirements of Rule 1.1 is the use of technology in a manner that doesn’t harm the interests of the client.
-This means not only instituting useful technology like online intake forms, but also implementing standardized cybersecurity best practices and staying abreast of updates, breakthroughs, benefits, and risks associated with the use of said technology.
+Encompassed within the competency requirements of Rule 1.1 is the use of technology in a manner that benefits the interests of the client.
+This means not only considering the use of technology like online intake forms, but also implementing standardized cybersecurity best practices and staying abreast of updates, breakthroughs, benefits, and risks associated with the use of technology.

-As technology has advanced, this duty of competence has grown to encompass maintaining a working knowledge of advances that can be used to provide improved or more complete representation.
+As legal apps proliferate, this duty of competence has grown to encompass maintaining a working knowledge of advances that can be used to provide improved or more complete representation.
 The implications of this are important.
-It means that remaining a Luddite out of personal convenience constitutes a failure to maintain a duty of competency, potentially allowing for disciplinary action.
+It means that remaining uninformed out of personal convenience constitutes a failure to maintain a duty of competency, potentially allowing for disciplinary action or other negative consequences.

-Whether a firm uses online intake forms or maintains outdated paper forms, the ethical rules require that a firm implement stringent cybersecurity policies to safeguard its client’s sensitive and confidential data.
+Whether a firm uses online intake forms or maintains outdated paper forms, the ethical rules require that a firm implement cybersecurity procedures to safeguard its client’s sensitive and confidential data.

-In the face of a tool that makes client intake easier for both clients and practices, automatically organizes client data for future use and potential data mining, and frees up time for different – i.e. billable – tasks, what reason is there not to take advantage of it?
+In the face of a tool that makes client intake easier for both clients and law firms, automatically organizes client data for future use, and frees up time for different – i.e. billable – tasks, law firms would be well served to take advantage of it?

 This article was first published in Law Technology Today on 7/8/2019.